vbilopav/postgrest.net/PostgExecute.Net/README.md

 ## Developer notes

-If someone whishes to build micro-ORM `Dapper` style based on this code base - he or she may freely do so as long as they give proper credits/mentions and link to this repository.
+If someone wishes to build micro-ORM `Dapper` style based on this code base - he or she may freely do so as long as they give proper credits/mentions and link to this repository.
 And if I may suggest a name - `NoORM` would be just perfect.

 Current version works only with `PostgreSQL` and there are no plans for now to expand to other databases.